In Ready to Die, his debut album, Biggie finally got a chance to tell his underdog story.

-In a guilty, probably sickening way, I think this song is EXCELLENT!
-I’ve heard this song over 30 times in a month span, and each time I hear it from someone else’s perspective:
+I think “Suicidal Thoughts” is EXCELLENT!
+I’ve heard it over 30 times in a month span, and each time, I hear it from someone else’s perspective:

-After killing, thinking about death, thinking about suicide, getting his johnson devoured, and wrapping an umbilical cord around his neck when he was a baby; It’s finally time to get sexy!
+After killing, thinking about death, getting his johnson devoured and wrapping an umbilical cord around his neck when he was a baby, it’s finally time for Big to get sexy!

-This beat is tough!
-Doesn’t it take you on a rollercoaster?
-First it’s like elevator music that is soothing to the ears, and then the beat does a “BAM BAM BAM”, and it becomes an untamed animal that’s frustrated that it can’t have you as its lovely dinner.
+This beat attached to “Everyday Struggle” is tough!
+Doesn’t it take you on a roller-coaster ride?
+First it’s like elevator music that is soothing to the ears, and then the beat does a “BAM BAM BAM,” and it becomes an untamed animal that’s frustrated that it can’t have you as its lovely dinner.

-Biggie gets straight to it on his verses; his aim is to make you feel his struggle.
-You take a journey into what he goes through on a usual day, and it’s so vivid!
+Biggie gets straight to it on his verses on this song.
+As listeners, you get a chance to take a journey into what he goes through on a usual day, and it’s so vivid!
 It Reminds me of a baby daddy on Maury trying to explain why he’s not the baby’s father.

-How many rappers let alone people can make a song in which they’re are openly admitting to thinking about suicide and how death is knocking on the front door?
+How many rappers (let alone people) can make a song in which they’re openly admitting to thinking about suicide?
 It’s so real that it is rather disturbing.
-If I was one of his homies in the studio during this recording, I’ll tell him: “YO this song is hot bro!”
-Then in the most gangsterous way ask him if he was tryna go to church on Sunday.
+If I was one of his homies in the studio during his recording session, I’ll tell Big, “YO, this song is hot, bro!”
+Then in the most gangsterous way possible, I’ll ask him if he was tryna go to church with me on Sunday.

-What I really like about this song is his tone: He’s angry, but not that angry….
-He’s reminiscing, but grudging at the same time… It just seems so real!
-His verses play sorta like an award speech.
+What I really like about this song is Biggie’s tone on it: He’s angry, but not that angry… He’s reminiscing, but grudging at the same time… Everything seems so real!
+Matter of fact, his verses play like an award speech.

-Obviously the woman on the chorus is amazing, but what is overlooked by many is Puff Daddy playing the little homie in the background saying “it’s all good” over and over again.
-It sounds like that one homie that you have that has that 75 cents you need to buy the rest of that 2 dollar soda you want: “It’s all good homie, next time you got 2 dollars just pay me back”.
+The woman on the chorus to this song is amazing, but what is overlooked by many is Puff Daddy playing the little homie in the background saying, “It’s all good” over and over again.
+He sounds like that one friend you have that has 75 cents you need to buy the rest of that 2 dollar soda you want.

-Big starts his verse by saying “Super Nintendo, Sega Genesis, when I was dead broke man I couldn’t picture this!”
+Big starts his verse by saying, “Super Nintendo, Sega Genesis/When I was dead broke, man I couldn’t picture this!”
 Doesn’t it just sound like struggling video game systems?
-Try substituting the video game systems of now into this scenario….
-“Xbox 360 and PlayStation 3 with Blu Ray DVD capability-sis, when I was dead broke I couldn’t picture this” I would say b—h you don’t need all that!
+Try substituting the video game systems of today into this scenario: “Xbox 360 and PlayStation 3 with Blu Ray DVD capability-sis/ when I was dead broke, I couldn’t picture this!”
+N—a, you don’t need all that S–T!

 SONG BY SONG BREAKDOWN